Your vision is measured by your eyesight prescription.

 Your Vision: How an Eyesight Prescription is measured

 A prescription is determined by assessing how powerful your cornea (outer part of your eye) and your lens are.
 The lens is positioned inside your eye itself.
 If either one is too powerful or weak, blurry vision can and does occur.

 Our eyes see all objects in light and contrast terms.
 If your cornea and lens are working as they should do, the light will hit your retina spot on.
 This image is then sent to your brain via the optic nerve.
 The brain then makes sense of what you are seeing.
-If you are suffering from long or short sightedness, then light is focused behind or in front of your retina.
+If you are suffering from long or short-sightedness, then the light is focused behind or in front of your retina.
 This is how blurry vision occurs.

 Short Sightedness – Myopia

-Myopia occurs when the eye’s focusing power as a whole is too strong for its size.
+Short Sightedness occurs when the eye’s focusing power as a whole is too strong for its size.

 As a result, light lands in front of the retina instead of landing precisely on the retina and objects which are far away appear blurred.
-Prescriptions for Myopia are normally measured in minus numbers.
+Prescriptions for this are normally measured in minus numbers.
 This is commonly first noticed in your teenage years when, for example, the blackboard becomes hard to see.

 Using Lasik eye surgery, the curve of your cornea is made flatter.
 This alters the path of the light so that it hits your retina directly correcting your vision.